[Schulich School of Engineering 2023 Capstone Winner - Mechanical]

 3D Printed Prototype

-I recently purchased an iRobot Create3 which is currently the lowest cost professional platform with various ROS2 interface supports.
+I purchased an iRobot Create3 which is currently the lowest cost professional platform with various ROS2 interface supports.
 This is a project that is currently work in progress and I am currently working on testing the provided samples and ROS2 interfaces, as well as planning to develop more custom interfaces, topics, actions, and services for the robot.
 I hope to also implement a Raspberry Pi 4 with a RPi Lidar to hopefully get Nav2 and other ROS2 packages running on the iCreate3.

 Currently the iRobot Create 3 supports ROS2 Galactic but I predict that a Humble build will come soon.
 I hope to work on some navigation, waypoint, path-planning projects for this robot.
 The custom services and actions provided specifically for the Create3 is quite interesting and am looking forward to utilizing these built in custom interfaces such as auto-dock.